In this blog, I share tools, techniques and tips that I’ve picked up since beginning my coaching career in 2005.

 Can I please mention that I am an innovator, not an inventor everything I share I’ve learned along the way.

 For those of you new to my blog my names Davie McConnachie I’m the creator of DMC Fitness and it’s sister company Dynamic Mind Conditioning.
-I’m a proud dad and committed family man.
+I’m also very a proud dad and committed family man.

 Professionally I am a high-performance executive coach and internationally endorsed fitness expert.
 I’ve designed and custom-built my own award-winning private gym.

 Athletically I’ve competed nationally in MMA, Boxing, and Thai Boxing.
 Internationally in kettlebell sport, enjoyed the London Marathon, several half marathons and I’m a regular mountain trekker.